From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 Nice is also a city of art and culture.
 After Paris, it has the most museums in France, including the Matisse Museum and the Chagall Museum.

-During the Carnival season, it’s home to the most famous carnival in France, Nice Carnival.
+During the Carnival season, it’s home to the most famous carnival in France, the Nice Carnival.
 Nice is close to many other interesting cities: 35 minutes from Cannes, where the annual Cannes Film Festival is held, 25 minutes to Monaco and an hour to Saint Tropez.

 6. Nantes [NAWNT] Sixth largest French city

 You’ll love Nantes if you’re a professional who enjoys the arts and culture.
-The Nantes nightlife is quite lively too.
+The Nantes nightlife is quite lively, too.

 - Population: 307 000